obiannotate: edit sequence annotations

 cgatggctccatgctagtgctagtcgatga

-options can be inserted in a single obiannotate
+You can insert several --delete-tag options in a single obiannotate

 command.